 \subsection{Embedding Representation}

-\textbf{Sentence Embedding} Each bag consisted of a sentence embedding vector for the original utterance, which was combined with the instance embeddings.
-Utterances were embedded as 384-dimensional fixed-length vectors using the {all-MiniLM-L12-v2} model \citep{wang2021}.
-This embedding served two purposes: (1) it contributed to bag-level prediction when no instance captured the correct label, and (2) it preserved psychological and contextual information possibly missed at the instance level.
+\paragraph{Sentence Embedding} Each bag consists of a sentence embedding vector for the original utterance, which is combined with the instance embeddings.
+Utterances are embedded as 384-dimensional vectors using the all-MiniLM-L12-v2 model \citep{wang2021}, selected for its favorable balance between representational capacity and computational efficiency.
+This architecture provides a compact embedding space sufficient for capturing semantic information in short utterances while avoiding unnecessary model complexity.

+This embedding serves two purposes: (1) it contributes to bag-level prediction when no instance captures the correct label, and (2) it preserves psychological and contextual information possibly missed at the instance level.

-\textbf{Instance Embedding} Cognitive distortion instances generated from each utterance were also embedded using the same model.
-Each instance was formed by concatenating the predicted distortion type with the associated sentence and encoded into a 384-dimensional vector.
-For batch processing, bags were padded to the maximum number of instances observed in the dataset.
-The final input to the MIL model was a sequence combining the sentence embedding and all instance embeddings.
-Bag labels were one-hot encoded for loss computation only but were not included in the input embeddings.
+\paragraph{Instance Embedding} Cognitive distortion instances generated from each utterance are also embedded using the same model.
+Each instance is formed by concatenating the predicted distortion type with the associated sentence and is encoded into a 384-dimensional vector.

+For batch processing, bags are padded to the maximum number of instances observed in the dataset.
+The final input to the MIL model is a sequence combining the sentence embedding and all instance embeddings.
+Bag labels are one-hot encoded for loss computation only but are not included in the input embeddings.